JTEpic/BaileyOS/README.md

 ## Compiling BaileyOS

-BaileyOS is written primarily in Assembly/C++.
-BaileyOS itself requires only the headers and libraries for your OS and window system.
+BaileyOS is written primarily in Assembly/C. BaileyOS itself requires only the cross-compiled GCC and binutils compiling tool.

 BaileyOS supports compilation on Windows with Visual C++ 2013 and later, MinGW and MinGW-w64, on macOS with Clang and on Linux and other Unix-like systems with GCC and Clang.
 It will likely compile in other environments as well, but this is not regularly tested.